taiwins/taiwins/docs/taiwins-shell.md

 updates on icons.
 It is almost the entire reason that I had this `client-side-event-processor`.

+The current approach is have the widget icon can commit the panel surface.
+I am not entirely happy about it.
+If it needs to be double buffered.

+The goal is not introducing a GUI library in this implementation and make individual component as separated as possible.
+Right now the involved components
+are:

+- panel.
+- widget-icon.
+- widget.

+So if we don't want any panel specific function being used in widget, we have to make all app_surface APIs virtual, I do not like it, the current `appsurface` is already very chrombesome, it will be an god object.
+Otherwise we have to have panel functions in the widget, like the previous design.

+### Decisions to make
+- does widget icons draws on its own buffer or directly on panels buffer?
+- How does panel update the widget icons?
+Iteratively or event based.
+- do we can an special panel structure or can we use simply the app_surface?
+  Then use special update functions?

+I want to leverage the `tw_event` system we have right now, so if widget has an event.
+Then we can trigger an panel commit `tw_event`, so we can have an decorator?
+In that way we have to have `tw_event_queue_add_event_for_event`.

+So if I do not want extra memory footage, I will need to have

 ### widgets
 Widget sits on the `WESTON_LAYER_POSITION_UI` layer, where panel also sits.
 So in that sense we cannot remove all the all the views in the panel anymore.
 When